The valuation pairing on an upper cluster algebra: Preliminaries

 \subsection{Unique factorization domains}

-Recall that an integral domain is a non zero commutative ring without zero divisors.
+Recall that an integral domain is a non-zero commutative ring in which the product of any two nonzero elements is nonzero.
 From now on, we always assume that $R$ is an integral domain and we denote by $R^\times$ the set of invertible elements in $R$.